Ethics of eating meat: Pain

-There are also some who argue that, although only suffering animals feel anguish, plants, like all organisms, have evolved mechanisms for survival.
+There are some who argue that, although only suffering animals feel anguish, plants, like all organisms, have evolved mechanisms for survival.
 No living organism can be described as "wanting" to die for another organism's sustenance.
-In an article written for The New York Times, Carol Kaesuk Yoon argues that:
+In an article written for The New York Times, Carol Kaesuk Yoon argues:

 Supporters of ethical vegetarianism argue that support for plant rights obligates abstaining from meat, due to the use of plants to rear animals.
 For example, the feed conversion ratio for beef can require 4.5–7.5 kg of plant food to be used to produce 1 kg of beef.
 PETA states that "Whether it can be proved that plants experience pain or not, vegan foods are the compassionate choice because they require the deaths of fewer plants and animals."

-Peter Singer has pointed out that the ethical argument for vegetarianism may not apply to all non-vegetarian food.
+Singer observed that the ethical argument for vegetarianism may not apply to all non-vegetarian food.
 For example, any arguments against causing pain to animals would not apply to animals that do not feel pain.
 It has also often been noted that, while it takes a lot more grain to feed some animals such as cows for human consumption than it takes to feed a human directly, not all animals consume land plants (or other animals that consume land plants).
 For example, oysters consume underwater plankton and algae.
 In 2010, Christopher Cox wrote:

-Cox went on to suggest that oysters would be acceptable to eat, even by strict ethical criteria, if they did not feel: "while you could give them the benefit of the doubt, you could also say that unless some new evidence of a capacity for pain emerges, the doubt is so slight that there is no good reason for avoiding eating sustainably produced oysters."
-Cox has added that, although he believes in some of the ethical reasons for vegetarianism, he is not strictly a vegan or even a vegetarian because he consumes oysters.
+Cox went on to suggest that oysters would be acceptable to eat, even by strict ethical criteria, if they did not feel, saying that "while you could give them the benefit of the doubt, you could also say that unless some new evidence of a capacity for pain emerges, the doubt is so slight that there is no good reason for avoiding eating sustainably produced oysters."
+Cox added that, although he believes in some of the ethical reasons for vegetarianism, he is not strictly a vegan or even a vegetarian because he consumes oysters.